f5devcentral/access-labs/class3/module4/lab01.rst

 Task 5 - Explore the Path Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Note the Spec file contained four paths to various URIs
+Note the Spec file contained a single path of /user but it supports four different request methods.

 #.
-Each URI only supports the Method GET

-#.
-The APIs server URL is http://adapi.f5lab.local:81
+The API server that all requests will be sent to is http://adapi.f5lab.local:81

    |image13|